mort65/Simple-Player-Prostitution-SE/README.md

 **Optional:**

-[PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048) for saving/loading MCM settings.
+[PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048) for saving/loading MCM settings and user data.

 [Licenses - Player Oppression](https://www.nexusmods.com/skyrimspecialedition/mods/110418?tab=description):
 If both mods have the license option enabled, the player needs to buy a license from the guards to work.
 Otherwise, NPCs may report it as a crime.

-[SkyPatcher](https://www.nexusmods.com/skyrimspecialedition/mods/106659) is needed for patching other mods like [The Naked Dragon](https://www.nexusmods.com/skyrimspecialedition/mods/94940), editing Level lists,... plugin version doesn't need anything.
+[SkyPatcher](https://www.nexusmods.com/skyrimspecialedition/mods/106659) is needed for [The Naked Dragon](https://www.nexusmods.com/skyrimspecialedition/mods/94940) and [The Rift's Rest](https://www.nexusmods.com/skyrimspecialedition/mods/75649) patches, editing Level lists, NPCs,...

-[Powerofthree's Papyrus Extender](https://www.nexusmods.com/skyrimspecialedition/mods/22854) for adding keywords to clothing.
+[Powerofthree's Papyrus Extender](https://www.nexusmods.com/skyrimspecialedition/mods/22854) for adding keywords to NPCs/clothing/Armors/Locations.

 **Recommended Mods:**